Please link this guide if you use it as a reference for your own content

 Skyward Atlas

-A solid weapon for Lisa’s non-Aggravate archetypes.
+Skyward Atlas is a solid weapon for Lisa’s non-Aggravate archetypes.

 Innately, Skyward Atlas carries both DMG% as well as ATK% and high Base ATK from its raw stats.
 Since Lisa does not naturally gain any sources of DMG%, it remains an effective static passive even when under external attack buffs.
 That said, because of its ATK% substat, attack buffs aren’t as impactful relative to other weapons.